MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 quotients here involve multiplying two degree-n polynomials (`V_KL`, `#7`) and dividing a resulting degree-2n numerator by `Z_H(X)` via coefficient-form long division, which costs `O(n^2)` field multiplications [Knuth 1997, sec.
 4.6.1].
-This is the same division bottleneck documented in `NOIR_SCALING_ANALYSIS.md`'s Root Cause 1 for the original 5-witness Rust prover.
+This is the same division bottleneck documented as Root Cause 1 for the original 5-witness Rust prover.
 Growth here is milder than a clean n-squared law would predict, most likely because several of the fourteen quotients are cheap `O(n)` single-point (`div_by_linear`) checks rather than full polynomial divisions,